kaiyungtan/ImmoEliza-API/README.md

 ## Business Understanding

+* Prediction of a real estate price is not an easy task.
+It involves a lot of variables.
+The owner of the real estate determine the price based on many factors.
+The property itself is of course the main factor to set the price.
+However the location and facilities around the property can hughly impact the price.
+In addition, the economy situation or inflation of the country also play a part in influencing the price.

+* In this project, we are using machine learning to learn from the features of the real estate to price the price.
+It was constrainted to the features selected by the models.
+It neither take into account of the facilities around the real estate , nor it include the factor of COVID-19 effect on the housing price.

+## Data Understanding

-* The dataset for the real estate were scrapped form Immoweb in September 2020 with more than 50,000 of properties including houses and apartments.
+* The dataset for the real estate were scrapped form [Immoweb](https://www.immoweb.be/) probably the biggest real estate website in Belgium mid of September 2020 with more than 50,000 of properties including houses and apartments.

 * Data cleaning and analysis were done on this dataset.
 [Real Estate Data analysis](https://github.com/kaiyungtan/Real-Estate-data-analysis)

+* Initially the dataset have 52077 rows and 20 columns and after data cleaning it was reduced to 40395 rows (observations) and 18 columns.

+* In order to build machine models from this dataset, the dataset were seperated to 2 dataset seperately namely df_house for house and df_apartment for apartement.

-* 11 features
+* df_house has 12 features while df_apartment has 11 features.

-* Price prediction of the real estate involves a lot of uncertain.

-## Data Understanding

-*

 ## Data Preparation